Writing Center Toolbox

 Note: Because Chapter Edits are a need-based service, our Editing Team will only assign one edit per student, per week, so that we can adequately serve the number of students for whom this service is requested.
 Please do not submit multiple chapters for one student at the same time.
 Please wait until the following week to request another Chapter Edit for the student.

-If your students need support beyond the Writing Center’s chapter edits, you can refer them to the Academic Skills Center’s Doctoral Writing Workshops.
+If your students need support beyond the Writing Center’s chapter edits, you can refer them to CAEX’s Doctoral Writing Workshops.
 These workshops benefit students who have a working draft of their proposal and who need help polishing the document through revising and editing.